MetaphorData/connectors/metaphor/tableau/README.md

 #### BigQuery project ID

-If one of the data sources is using BigQuery dataset, please provide the BigQuery project name to project ID map as follows,
+If one of the data sources is using BigQuery dataset, please provide the BigQuery project name to project ID mapping if they're not the same.

 ```yaml
 bigquery_project_name_to_id_map: